 The project director (PD) is the board chair of the state or jurisdictional humanities council, unless otherwise approved by NEH.
 The PD is responsible for oversight of the programmatic aspects of the state or jurisdictional humanities council.
-Because the project director's involvement is critical to the success of the project, you must notify NEH immediately if the project director listed in the application changes.
+Because the project director's involvement is critical to the success of the project, you must notify NEH immediately if the project director changes.

-8. Primary Contact/Grants Administrator
+8. Primary Contact/Grant Administrator